 Nintendo Switch OLED Model - Packaging Gallery

-It's worth noting that the Switch OLED Model is getting its own carry case, although, in reality, it's very similar to previous official Switch carry cases – just in a slightly different colour.
+It's worth noting that the Switch OLED Model gets its own carry case, although, in reality, it's very similar to previous official Switch carry cases – just in a slightly different colour.
 It does come with some screen protectors, though!

 Nintendo Switch OLED Model - Technical Specifications